ServerMod/MultiAdmin/README.md

 - SCP049-2_HP use this to set the starting HP for the class.
 Default = 400
 - SCP079_HP use this to set the starting HP for the class.
 Default = 100
 - SCP106_HP use this to set the starting HP for the class.
 Default = 700
+- SCP173_HP use this to set the starting HP for the class.
+Default = 2000
 - SCP457_HP use this to set the starting HP for the class.
 Default = 700
 - CLASSD_HP use this to set the starting HP for the class.
 Default = 100
 - NTFSCIENTIST_HP use this to set the starting HP for the class.
 Default = 100